 5. Avoid itching or scratching

-- Shut your bins: Open bins will attract greedy wasps looking for a sweet meal.
-Keep you bins away from the house if you can and make sure the lids are always on properly.
+Keep trash away from the house if you can and make sure the lids are always on properly.

-If you've identified a small nest and want to try and destroy it yourself, you will need a strong insecticide specifically designed to kill wasps.
+However, if you've identified a small nest above ground and want to try and destroy it yourself, you will need a strong insecticide specifically designed to kill wasps.
 The product we recommend is called Wasp Destroyer Foam and is manufactured by Rentokil, Nippon, and other pest control brands.
 Coat the entire nest with the foam and leave for at least 24 hours.